TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 Limit to Languages
 ------------------

-In multilingual web site, it is also possible to restrict users to only some languages.
+In a multilingual web site, it is also possible to restrict users to a specific language or set of languages.
 This can be achieved using the last field of the "Access Lists" tab.

 .. figure:: ../../Images/BackendBackendGroupEditLanguages.png